 At Buckley, equity and inclusion are foundational, shaping everything from curriculum design to event planning.
 Our dynamic social justice symposia, coffeehouses, guest speakers, and lunchtime club meetings ensure that every voice is valued and every individual feels empowered to participate fully in our community.

-Past symposia have included speakers about topics such as women leaders of color, LGBTQ+ art and expression, antisemitism, Black hair, microfinance, long COVID, mental health, and women in Iran.
-Any student can submit a symposium topic for approval and then acquire the speakers, create a poster, and moderate.
+Students lead monthly assemblies that spark curiosity, encourage meaningful conversations, and help our community learn from one another.
+Past topics have included women leaders of color, LGBTQ+ art and expression, antisemitism, Black hair, microfinance, long COVID, mental health, and women in Iran.

 Intersections of Identity